Second Nature’s 9 tips to help you get ready for SKO 2023

 Bake in the fun

-People are yearning to rediscover the life that was eclipsed by COVID-19, so sales teams need an exciting SKO more than ever.
+Today’s climate of anxiety around the rising cost of living has left people in search of a fun distraction that takes their mind off their worries, so sales teams need an exciting SKO more than ever.
 Kicking off the kick-off prep now means you can put more energy into planning motivating experiences, sessions that really are inspirational, and enjoyable activities that will rekindle engagement among your sales employees.

 Liven up your SKO with interactions that work both online and in person, like sales competitions (you can run these with Second Nature!), live pop quizzes and polls, etc. Encourage active participation with competitions, games, contests, and more.
 Look for ways to use tech to actively involve your audience, so they’ll remember the product playbook and pitch techniques long after the grand finale.